Chan-WooBaek/COMP6080_ASSESSMENT1/README.md

 ## Change Log

  * 14/09: Made clarifications to the rendering logic of task 4; width/viewport width; text at the BOTTOM of page_small.png (task3) made the same as the big page
+ * 16/09: Removed the red underline from task3

 ## Background & Motivation